For Immediate Release

 Annual percentage rate (APR) is another example of the metrics that can be tracked with the Playbook.

 Again, the Playbook will explain the metric.
-In this case, the APR is the total cost of the funding, its interest, and its fees, expressed as an annual percentage rate of the total loan amount.
+In this case, the APR is the total cost of the funding, its interest, and its fees, expressed as an annual percentage rate of the total funding amount.

 Based on the above example, the calculated APR will be 21.71%.